jeffbryner/bsidesSeattle2025/slides.md

 ::: notes

 If you run a security operations center you probably spend a lot of time doing the same things over and over.
 One of those is probably writing summaries of what happened in the SOC so others have context of daily operations.
-AI can definitely help with this, reduce toil and give you repeatable summaries of complex events.
+AI can definitely help with this.
+Using AI can reduce toil and give you repeatable summaries of complex events.

 :::